 Applications running on Azure virtual machines can mount a File storage share to access file data, just as a desktop application would mount a typical SMB share.
 Any number of Azure virtual machines or roles can mount and access the File Storage share simultaneously.

-Microsoft also introduced Azure File Sync service which allows you to centralize your file shares in Azure Files, whilst maintaining the compatibility of an on-premises file server with all the flexibility and performance benefits that provide.
+Microsoft also introduced the Azure File Sync service which allows you to centralize your file shares in Azure Files, whilst maintaining the compatibility of an on-premises file server with all the flexibility and performance benefits provide.
 For more information about Azure File Sync and how to get started, please check the following step-by-step guide.

 On May 27, 2020, the Azure Backup team in coordination with the Azure Files team announced the general availability of the long-awaited feature “Soft Delete” to protect your file share(s) from accidental deletion and malicious actor.
 However, the snapshots for Azure Files are stored within the same Azure Storage account.
 In other words, the snapshots are NOT transferred to the Recovery Services Vaults as we have with Azure IaaS/SQL VM backup today.

-What if your organization’s policy dedicates to have a disaster recovery for the exiting Azure file shares to be stored in another region?
+What if your organization’s policy dedicates to have disaster recovery for the exiting Azure file shares to be stored in another region?

 At the time of this writing, when you configure Azure Backup for Azure File Share, what will happen is the following: